unprolix/opa/etc/protocols/PLATE.md

 Right now this is just a sketch of the protocol; we'll expand it on an ongoing basis.

-This design owes much to the TOR project, in which many of these ideas originated or at least were popularized.
+This design owes much to the Tor project, in which many of these ideas originated or at least were popularized.
 As far as I can tell, the innovation here is a kind of useful steganography and deniability, coupled with a relatively clear path to getting lots of installations